The Residence (TV series): Casting

 On February 1, 2023, Uzo Aduba was announced as the lead character of the series.
 More cast was revealed on February 27, 2023, with Andre Braugher, Susan Kelechi Watson, Ken Marino, Jason Lee, Bronson Pinchot, Isiah Whitlock Jr., Edwina Findley, Molly Griggs, Al Mitchell, Dan Perrault and Mary Wiseman joining Aduba in supporting roles.
 On March 7, 2023, Randall Park and Spencer Garrett were revealed to have joined the cast in a main and a recurring role respectively.
 The next day, four more cast members were announced, consisting of E.L.
 Losada, Matt Oberg, Ryan Farrell and Alexandra Siegel; Losada was replaced by Taran Killam in the final cut.
 On March 30, 2023, Barrett Foa joined the main cast in a recurring capacity.
 Further cast was announced on April 14, 2023, including Kylie Minogue playing herself, Jane Curtin, James Babson, Eliza Coupe, Izzy Diaz, Paul Fitzgerald, Roslyn Gentle, Chris Grace, Juliette Jeffers, Sumalee Montano, Brett Tucker, Nathan Lovejoy, Julieth Restrepo, Mel Rodriguez, and Rebecca Field.
-Julian McMahon, who plays a fictional Australian Prime Minister, was the son of former Prime Minister William McMahon.
-This was also McMahon's final acting role prior to his death on July 2, 2025 (the same day Netflix cancelled the series).
-Al Franken, who plays a senator chairing a committee, was a senator from Minnesota from 2009 to 2018.
+Julian McMahon, who plays a fictional Australian prime minister, was the son of real-life former prime minister William McMahon.
+This was McMahon's final acting role prior to his death on July 2, 2025, the same day Netflix cancelled the series.
+Al Franken, who plays a senator chairing a committee, served as US senator representing Minnesota from 2009 to 2018.

+Production design

+Production design on The Residence was led by François Audouy, with Halina Siwolop as set decorator.
+The series was filmed on a near full scale set of the White House constructed at Raleigh Studios in Los Angeles.

+The set included 132 rooms, built across seven sound stages, spanning 20,800 square feet.
+It was the largest recreation of the presidential mansion ever.
+There were some intentional creative liberties taken; the colors were more vibrant compared to those of the actual White House.

+The Game Room, where the body is found, was painted charcoal gray to create a sense of darkness.
+The library was lined with books that closely matched the titles in the real White House library.
+Considerations were made to design this fictional White House the way the fictional POTUS in the story would have designed it.